 1: Glinka: Russian acorns 6 August

-2: From 'the Five' onwards 1: national style 13 August
+2: To 'the Five' and beyond 1: national style 13 August

-3: From 'the Five' onwards 2: the influence of the east 20 August
+3: To 'the Five' and beyond 2: the influence of the east 20 August

 4: 'The intonations of native speech': a new kind of opera 27 August